Table of Contents

 Are Algal Blooms Harmful?

 In a marine environment, single-celled, autotrophic organisms form the base of the food web.
-These organisms are called phytoplankton, and about 5,000 species have been discovered till date.
+These organisms are called phytoplankton, and about 5,000 species have been discovered to date.

 Of these 5,000 species, 2% of the phytoplankton species are known to be toxic.
-These toxin-producing species are termed as Harmful Algal Blooms (HABs).
-They cause damage by producing biological toxins or interfere with mechanical functions or organisms.
+These toxin-producing species are termed Harmful Algal Blooms (HABs).
+For example, red tides caused by Gaunyolax is a HAB.
+They cause damage by producing biological toxins or interfering with mechanical functions or organisms.
 HABs are also responsible for mass die-offs, where a large population of species dies after consumption of the toxic algae.

 Harmful algal blooms most notably affect sea birds, sea turtles, marine mammals and many species of finfishes.
 Though marine life is affected the most, the toxins can travel through the food chain and enter the human body.
 This can cause adverse repercussions from gastrointestinal ailments to paralysis.